-The Downtown is utilized by the Summerland community through a range of transportation modes, whether by car, bike, scooter or on foot.
-The Downtown core is generally flat and compact and therefore a very walkable area, yet residents living in outlying neighbourhoods typically drive in part due to the distance to many neighbourhoods or the lack of safe pedestrian routes.
-Although it is a goal of the community to put less reliance on the automobile and improve trails and sidewalks, it is recognized that to ensure that Downtown Summerland continues to be the commercial and social centre of the community it must maintain safe streets and accessible parking for residents, particularly those with mobility challenges.
+Residents living in outlying neighbourhoods typically drive in part due to the distance to many neighbourhoods or the lack of safe pedestrian and cycling routes.
+Although it is a goal of the community to put less reliance on the automobile and improve trails and sidewalks, it is recognized that to ensure that Downtown Summerland continues to be the commercial and social centre of the community it must maintain safe and equitable streets and accessible parking for residents, particularly those with mobility challenges.